PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 {}: {name = "light";}
 ```

-Manifest is suppose to list metadata of the edition.
+Manifest is supposed to list metadata of the edition.
 In this case we have only
 the name.

 ```nix